ychan05/money-for-masterminds/docs/DesignDoc.md

 The foundation of the Money For Masterminds application is the `Need`.
 A `Need` is a representation of a single component that a villain requires to complete their schemes.
 A villain or the `Manager` is able to manage their specific list of `Needs` through the `Cupboard`.
 A `Helper` is someone who is trying to fund a villain.
 They are able to search through the `Cupboard` for `Needs` they are looking to sponsor, and add them to a `Funding Basket`, which acts as a shopping cart.
 Through the `Funding Basket`, `Helpers` are able to remove `Needs` or `Checkout`, which represents the donations being made towards the specific `Needs` found in the `Funding Basket`.
+A `Riddle` is a representation of a question that a `User` will need to answer in order to gain access to all other functionality.

 ## Architecture and Design